Alliedium/awesome-devops/15_sep_2022_kubernetes_developer_tools/kubernetes_development_basic_tools_15_sep_2022.md

 k3d cluster edit demo-cluster-1 --port-add 7080:8080@loadbalancer
 ```

-Kubernetes renames existing loadbalancer, creates a new one with ports forwarded, stops existing one, starts the new one, and deletes the old one.
+Kubernetes renames existing loadbalancer, creates a new one with ports forwarded, stops the existing one, starts the new one, and deletes the old one.

 24. See the containers that are used for the clusters